Have you ever wondered what does Swedish environmental education look like?

 This is a pretty serious topic in my country since there are barely a few preschools who are bilingual, and also follow an environmental curriculum.
 All of this lead me to apply to an Erasmus + exchange.
-I was selected, and I spent around 10 days in Sweden, in a natural resort called Hellasgården.
+They selected me, and I spent around 10 days in Sweden, in a natural resort called Hellasgården.
 During my stay, I had an amazing opportunity to visit one of the best preschools in Stockholm.

-All preschools in the Stockholm municipality follow the environmental education approach as their basic instructional motif, and they build up their unique curriculums based on the connection between the child and the natural environment.
+All preschools in the Stockholm municipality follow the environmental education approach as their basic instructional motif.
+They build up their unique curriculums based on the connection between the child and the natural environment.

 The preschool I visited is surrounded by forest, and it looks dream-like.
 It was a little cloudy on the day of my visit, so the photos are a bit dark.

 All the teachers speak English very well, and their administrator speaks very well as too.
-The preschool is open to other preschools in the world, and they have posters and photos of projects with other countries in the hallway.
-They are organizing teacher mobility so that teachers can observe classrooms in other countries via the Erasmus + for education program.
+The preschool is open to other preschools in the world!
+They have posters and photos of projects with other countries in the hallway.
+The administration organizes teacher mobility so that teachers can observe classrooms in other countries via the Erasmus + for education program.

 They are currently video chatting with children from the UK and showing them what are they doing that specific day.
 The children speak very little English, so most of their communication is nonverbal and show-and-tell.
 It’s still amazing how they understand each other.

 Based on the organization of the classrooms and the present materials, I would say that they follow the Reggio Emilia learning approach.